-Refunding Lease Revenue Bonds, 2021 Series A (Federally Taxable)
+Refunding Lease Revenue Bonds, 2021 Series B [(Federally Taxable)]

 Section 17.01 Effective Date.
-This Seventh Amendment to Master Facility Lease shall become effective on the date of recordation of this instrument in the office of the County Recorder of the County, State of California, or on July 1, 2021, whichever is earlier, and such date of commencement shall be hereinafter referred to as the "effective date" [and on the effective date the property described in Exhibit D hereto, consisting of Project Phase [] shall be released from the Facility Lease and references to Demised Premises in the Facility Lease shall no longer include the real property description in Exhibit D].
+This Seventh Amendment to Master Facility Lease shall become effective on the date of recordation of this instrument in the office of the County Recorder of the County, State of California, or on July 1, 2021, whichever is earlier, and such date of commencement shall be hereinafter referred to as the "effective date."